2010 Valenzuela local elections: Mayoral and vice mayoral election

 Incumbent Sherwin Gatchalian was reelected to his second term as the mayor of Valenzuela City.
 Eric Martinez won his first term as the vice mayor of the city.

 The incumbent mayor Sherwin Gatchalian ran for mayoralty office under the Nationalist People's Coalition (NPC) party with his running mate Eric Martinez.
 Gatchalian, who is a businessman, was the former representative of the city's first district to Philippine Congress from 2001 before his election in 2004.
 Martinez was a former member of the city's second district council before his election in vice mayoralty position in 2007.

 Pablo Hernandez III, a columnist from the tabloid Bulgar also announced his bid in mayoralty race as an independent candidate.
 He said that he will run for office as "to provide an alternative to the ruling political group in the city.".
 Another candidate for the office of the mayor is Manuel "Boy" Carreon, is running under the Lakas-Kampi-CMD party.
 Carreon was dubbed by the Philippine Daily Inquirer as a "politically unknown" person in political arena.

 Another candidate for the vice mayor's office is Marcelino "Mar" Morelos, one of the city's councilors for the first district since 2001.
-Before entering politics, Morelos was a professional basketball player where he played under the Pop Cola Panthers and San Miguel Beermen teams from 1996–2002.
+Before entering politics, Morelos was a professional basketball player where he played under the Pop Cola Panthers and San Miguel Beermen teams from 1996 to 2002.
 The third candidate for vice mayor is Ignacio "Jun" Santiago, also a member of the city's first district council.